IT'S DECIDED, MOVING TO COSTA RICABIENVENIDO A COSTA RICA, WE'RE HERE TO HELP YOU

 Typically, more damage is done by other items in the box than by external battering.
 For example, a heavy stone carving, if not properly secured within the box, will break loose and crush other items.
 We cannot be held liable for breakage within a package due to inappropriate packing.

 Remember that packing boxes are meant to keep items contained.
-Their shape and construction afford some degree of structural support but not as much as you might hope.
-After the container is jostled a few times it is the contents, and not the cardboard, that will end up supporting any weight stacked atop them.
-If the boxes on one side collapse more than the other the whole stack can collapse.
+Their shape and construction afford some degree of structural support but after the stack or pallet is jostled a few times it is the contents, and not the cardboard, that will end up supporting any weight stacked atop them.
+If the boxes on one side of a pallet collapse more than the other the whole stack can sluff sideways or collapse entirely.
 Lots of shrink wrap helps lots.

 Disassemble furniture where you can.
 Furniture and other large pieces can be wrapped in large sheets of cardboard or furniture blankets and shrink-wrapped.